 NIST Special Publication 800-88 Guidelines for Media Sanitization

 There is no certification to SP800-88.
-It's more of a vendor affirmation and actually applies more to the organization employing the device than to the device itself.
+It's a vendor affirmation and applies to the organization employing the device rather than the device itself.
 From a device level, we meet the requirements of SP800-88, because we follow the "Cryptographic Erase" option in accordance with FIPS 140-2.
 This option ensures all user data is encrypted and the cryptographic key used to encrypt the data is zeroized in accordance with FIPS 140-2 requirements.
-To view our FIPS validated certificate please see this KB: Datalocker FIPS Validations
+To view our FIPS validated certificate please see this resource page: Datalocker FIPS Validations